Find out about the most common feeding pitfalls and learn WHAT they are, WHY they occur, and WHAT TO DO to avoid them.

-Feeding difficulties in children are common.
+Feeding difficulties in children are very common.
 In fact, behaviours such as refusing new foods are a normal stage of a child's development.
-However, many parents may be unaware of this, and feel that is it just their child being 'fussy'.
+However, many parents are unaware of this and feel that their child is just being 'fussy'.

-By understanding how your own behaviour can influence feeding and learning strategies to encourage healthy eating, you will be empowered to confidently and positively manage your child's eating behaviour in order for them to enjoy a healthy and varied diet that will help to promote good health for life.
+By understanding how your own behaviour can influence feeding, and by learning strategies to encourage healthy eating, you will be empowered to confidently and positively manage your child's eating behaviour in order for them to enjoy a healthy and varied diet that will help to promote good health for life.

-Below are five of the most common feeding difficulties reported by parents and scientists conducting research into parenting around mealtimes.
-In each section you will find an educational description of the behaviour, an explanation of why the behaviour is problematic, and suggestions to improve the behaviour.
+Below are the most common feeding difficulties reported by parents and professionals conducting research into parenting around mealtimes.
+In each section you will find an educational description of the behaviour, an explanation of why the behaviour is problematic, and suggestions for how to improve the behaviour.